 Preheat an oven to 375°F.

-Peel the pumpkin and cut into slices little less then 1/2 inch thin.
+Peel the pumpkin and cut into slices little less than 1/2 inch thin.